Geutzzu/FurnitureStoresExtraction/README.md

     if len(row[1][0].split()) < 2:
         continue
     ```
-Using this basic filtering I reduced the number of unique domains from a little over 300 to
+Using this basic filtering, I reduced the number of unique domains from a little over 300 to
-286 which is still more than enough.
+ 286, which is still more than enough.
 Keep in mind that each domain in my context contains
 thousands if not tens of thousands of links with diverse furniture products.
 A better way to think
 about the 286 unique domains is that there are 286 unique website structures for my model to learn from.
 If there was any area where my dataset would lack diversity, it would be in this area, but with the dataset